PagerDuty/terraform-provider-pagerduty/website/docs/d/team.html.markdown

 * `id` - The ID of the found team.
 * `name` - The name of the found team.
 * `description` - A description of the found team.
+* `parent` - ID of the parent team.
+This is available to accounts with the Team Hierarchy feature enabled.
+Please contact your account manager for more information.

 [1]: https://v1.developer.pagerduty.com/documentation/rest/teams/list